 These are all valid questions and concerns, but we have you covered.
 Don’t like sifting through phones and comparing wireless carriers and phone plans?
 We’ve already done the work for you.
 Below, you can find the best phones for the tech-illiterate senior citizen and the best mobile plans and cell phones for seniors that know what’s what.
 Heads up: They’re surprisingly similar to the best phones and plans for everyone else.

 Best smartphones and plans for non-techie grandparents

-If you’re not worried about having the latest-and-greatest smartphone, or prefer functionality over features, you can’t go wrong with a prepaid phone.
-In most cases, you can still get an attractive phone, but the benefit to prepaid phones is that they’re often more affordable that going the pay-per-month route.
+If you’re not worried about having the latest-and-greatest smartphone or prefer functionality over features, you can’t go wrong with a prepaid phone.
+You can still get an attractive phone in most cases, but the benefit to prepaid phones is that they’re often more affordable than going the pay-per-month route.

-For starters, there’s very little chance of being hit with unexpected charges or having to deal with overages, since you pay upfront for the prepaid phone and minutes.
+There’s very little chance of being hit with unexpected charges or having to deal with overages, for starters, since you pay upfront for the prepaid phone and minutes.
 If you’re only using the phone to call and text loved ones occasionally, you shouldn’t use more minutes than you actually have at your disposal.
-In the event you do run out of minutes, however, you can buy prepaid/refill cards, which are readily available at Walmart, Target, Best Buy, and a number of other retailers and websites, including AT&T, T-Mobile, Verizon, and Sprint.
+In the event, you do run out of minutes.
+However, you can buy prepaid/refill cards, which are readily available at Walmart, Target, Best Buy, and several other retailers and websites, including AT&T, T-Mobile, Verizon, and Sprint.
 Watch out, though — if you don’t buy more minutes before your current plan runs out, you can end up paying a higher rate or get hit with overage charges — conditions vary from carrier to carrier.

 Here are some prepaid phones from each of the four big carriers, all of which come with the necessary prepaid cards to get you going.